Tata-Innovation-Center/Tata-Innovation-Center.github.io/docs/machine-learning/em.md

 There are two reasons why we might want to use latent variable models.

 The simplest reason is that some data might be naturally unobserved.
 For example, if we are modeling a clinical trial, then some patients may drop out, and we won’t have their measurements.
-The methods in this chapter can be used to learn with this kind of missing data.

 However, the most important reason for studying LVMs is that they enable us to leverage our prior knowledge when defining a model.
-Our topic modeling example from the introduction illustrates this.
-We know that our set of news articles is actually a mixture of $$K$$ distinct distributions (one for each topic); LVMs allow us to design a model that captures this.

 LVMs can also be viewed as increasing the expressive power of our model.
 In the case of GMMs (In the following section), the distribution that we can model using a mixture of Gaussian components is much more expressive than what we could have modeled using a single component.